nvim-telescope/telescope.nvim/developers.md

 ### More examples

-A good way to find more examples is to look into the `lua/telescope/builtin/` directory which contains all builtin pickers.
-Another way to find more examples is to take a look at the [extension wiki page](https://github.com/nvim-telescope/telescope.nvim/wiki/Extensions) and then at a extension some wrote.
+A good way to find more examples is to look into the `lua/telescope/builtin/` directory which contains all of the builtin pickers.
+Another way to find more examples is to take a look at the [extension wiki page](https://github.com/nvim-telescope/telescope.nvim/wiki/Extensions) as this provides many extensions peopel have already written which use these concepts.

-If you still have questions after reading this guide feel free to ask us for more information on [gitter](https://gitter.im/nvim-telescope/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge) and we happily answer your questions and potentially even improve this guide.
-Of course you can also improve this guide by sending a PRs.
+If you still have any questions after reading this guide please feel free to ask us for more information on [gitter](https://gitter.im/nvim-telescope/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge) and we will happily answer your questions and hopefully allow us to improve this guide.
+You can also help us to improve this guide by sending a PRs.

 ## Technical